Thompson Sampling with Information Relaxation Penalties: Abstract

 \section{Abstract}

-We consider a finite time horizon multi-armed bandit (MAB) problem in a Bayesian framework, for which we develop a general set of control policies that leverage ideas from information relaxations of stochastic dynamic optimization problems.
-In crude terms, an information relaxation allows the decision maker (DM) to have access to the future (unknown) rewards and incorporate them in her optimization problem to pick an action at time $t$, but penalizes the decision maker for using this information.
-In our setting, the future rewards allow the DM to better estimate the unknown mean reward parameters of the multiple arms, and optimize her sequence of actions.
-By picking different information penalties, the DM can construct a family of policies of increasing complexity that, for example, include Thompson Sampling and the true optimal (but intractable) policy as special cases.
+We consider a finite-horizon multi-armed bandit (MAB) problem in a Bayesian setting, for which we propose an \textit{information relaxation sampling} framework.
+With this framework, we define an intuitive family of control policies that include Thompson sampling (\textsc{TS}) and the Bayesian optimal policy as endpoints.
+Analogous to \textsc{TS}, which, at each decision epoch pulls an arm that is best with respect to the randomly sampled parameters, our algorithms sample entire future reward realizations and take the corresponding best action.
+However, this is done in the presence of ``penalties'' that seek to compensate for the availability of future information.

-We systematically develop this framework of \textit{information relaxation sampling}, propose an intuitive family of control policies for our motivating finite time horizon Bayesian MAB problem, and prove associated structural results and performance bounds.
-Numerical experiments suggest that this new class of policies performs well, in particular in settings where the finite time horizon introduces significant tension in the problem.
-Finally, inspired by the finite time horizon Gittins index, we propose an index policy that builds on our framework that particularly outperforms to the state-of-the-art algorithms in our numerical experiments.
+We develop several novel policies and performance bounds for MAB problems that vary in terms of improving performance and increasing computational complexity between the two endpoints.
+Our policies can be viewed as natural generalizations of \textsc{TS} that simultaneously incorporate knowledge of the time horizon and explicitly consider the exploration-exploitation trade-off.
+We prove associated structural results on performance bounds and suboptimality gaps.
+Numerical experiments suggest that this new class of policies perform well, in particular in settings where the finite time horizon introduces significant exploration-exploitation tension into the problem.
+Finally, inspired by the finite-horizon Gittins index, we propose an index policy that builds on our framework that particularly outperforms the state-of-the-art algorithms in our numerical experiments.